 DON’T order a meal you haven’t consumed before.
-Avoid channeling your inner Jamie Oliver by whipping-up something new in the kitchen.
+Avoid channeling your inner Jamie Oliver by whipping up something new in the kitchen.
 Regardless of how many races you’ve participated in, your nerves are likely kicked into high-gear prior to race day.
 Stick with something familiar.

 DO monitor your nutritional intake 2-3 days leading up to a race.
-Ensure you are consuming breakfast, lunch and dinner that fall in-line with the calorie intake that is appropriate for your body.
+Ensure you are consuming breakfast, lunch, and dinner that fall in-line with the calorie intake that is appropriate for your body.

 DON’T over-indulge.
-Carbo-loading doesn’t mean you can eat everything in-sight.
+Carbo-loading doesn’t mean you can eat everything in sight.

 DO hydrate with familiar beverages.
-Coconut water (no-pulp) is a favourite of mine.
+Coconut water (no-pulp) is a favorite of mine.
 Carry a water bottle with you and drink like it’s going out of style, especially if you are visiting and exploring a beautiful new city.

 DON’T drink alcohol in the 2-3 days leading up to the race.
 Alcohol puts undue stress on your liver – something you don’t need before race day.

 DO prepare your pre-race breakfast in advance.
-When running a destination race, I have a banana, oatmeal and water set on the night table before I fall asleep.
+When running a destination race, I have a banana, oatmeal, and water set on the night table before I fall asleep.
 Make your race morning as easy as possible.

 DON’T eat quick-fix foods, such as processed snacks and fast breakfasts.
-Saturated fat and salt are a sure-way to decrease your energy – and they won’t satisfy your hunger in the long-run.
+Saturated fat and salt are a sure way to decrease your energy – and they won’t satisfy your hunger in the long-run.

 Most of all?
 DO have fun!